Volunteer Trail Safety Patrol - East Bay Regional Park District

 The East Bay Regional Park District's Volunteer Trail Safety Patrol welcomes you to your regional trails and parklands.
 We volunteer our time on the trails to preserve your safety and to enhance your enjoyment ... and those of every other visitor.
 We are likewise dedicated to preserving the safety and well-being of parkland resources: the plants and animals that make their homes on these lands and our lands' historical, geological, and archaeological features.

-Your parklands and trails in the East Bay Regional Park District include about 65 parks, preserves, recreation areas, historic sites, education centers, lakes, and shorelines; over 1,100 miles of trails within those parklands; and hundreds of miles of paved and unpaved regional trails.
+Your parklands and trails in the East Bay Regional Park District include over 65 parks, preserves, recreation areas, historic sites, education centers, lakes, and shorelines; over 1,100 miles of trails within those parklands; and hundreds of miles of paved and unpaved regional trails.
 Find a trail or parkland on the District's Web site and visit it.
-You may find a Volunteer Trail Safety Patrol member on patrol there when you arrive.
+You may find a Volunteer Trail Safety Patrol member on patrol there during your visit.

 Please take a moment to review our safety and courtesy tips for trail users and other park visitors.
 A little additional knowledge and care in advance can keep you from becoming a victim of an accident or crime and make your parklands experience a more enjoyable one for you and everyone you encounter.